College Transfer Education

 assistance.
 For further information and upcoming College Access Workshop dates, please contact email@example.com or 703–425–5245.

 NOVA partners with several community-based organizations (CBOs) to offer its credit courses at the CBO sites.
 These partnerships provide education and training at nonprofit organizations that will create gateways of opportunity to higher education, better jobs, and increased earnings to students who are pursuing the American dream.
 Students receive NOVA credit and job training at the CBO site in administrative technologies, administration of justice, business management, finance, entrepreneurship, information technologies, and early childhood development fields.
 Students in this program will receive a NOVA transcript that shows credits and grades earned at the College.
 CBO students pay NOVA tuition; they are provided orientation, financial aid workshops, and assistance with application and registration by NOVA staff members.
-Students who wish to take a CBO class should contact one of the CBO partners, visit the website, or call 703–933–1844.
+Students who wish to take a CBO class should contact one of the CBO partners, call 703.933.1844.